DevHuxley/How-to-create-honeypot-token/how to create honeypot token.md

 4) How to attract buyers :- [How to attract buyers](https://howtocreatehoneypottoken.com/how-to-attract-buyers/)

-[Only for research and study purpose, don’t try to scam using this method]
+[Only for research and study purpose.]

 Any queries?